DMacMakes/dmacdocs/content/en/torrens/aac202/week7/index.md

     byline: "Art: Patri Balanovsky (Artstation)"
 ---

+## Learning Today

+1. Easier ways to do the tricky things in the homework!
+2. Persistent masking to polygroups - it's the best.
+3. Working easily with multiple meshes in a single subtool
+4. Merging separate meshes with Easymesh/Dynamesh, and cleaning up the seams

 ## Discussing Week 6 Sculpt

 What was good?
 What was tricky?

 <a class="btn btn-lg btn-primary mr-3 mb-4" href="../week6/#homework" target="_blank">Week 6 Homework<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>

+## Assessment 1

+Marking status.

 ## Refining The Sculpt